TOMATOES

 MOUNTAIN GREENHOUSE TOMATOES

 Since I use the greenhouse year-round, I do the best I can to rotate plants and keep the soil replenished between plantings.
 Please see more about this in “Growing Food in the Greenhouse.”
-For the summer months I have discovered that the tomatoes grow better in the back half of the greenhouse near the deck overhang, where they get less direct sun.
-In the winter I am able to grow them in the front row, near the warm windows.
+For the summer months I have discovered that the tomatoes grow better in the back half of the greenhouse near the deck overhang, where they get less direct sun and stay a bit cooler.
+In the winter I grow them in the front row, near the warm windows.

-There is one central post in the greenhouse where I typically grow 1-2 indeterminate tomatoes.
-I train them up the post and across, hanging from the beams.
-I’ve also grown the indeterminate varieties up the side of the wall to extend across the beam in the same way.
+There is one corner by a wall and a central post in the greenhouse where I typically grow 1-2 indeterminate tomatoes.
+I train them up the wall or post and across, hanging from the beams.
 The remainder of the tomatoes are determinate, shorter plants.
 I occasionally put one or two cherry tomatoes in a hanging basket.

 SELECTION: For the greenhouse I’m not so concerned about “days to maturity” since I knew there is warmth in the greenhouse indefinitely.
-However, I find that during the fall, winter & early spring months, keep in mind that it takes a LONG time for the tomatoes to grow, much longer than the maturity dates listed.
+However, I find that during the fall, winter & early spring months it takes a LONG time for the tomatoes to grow, much longer than the maturity dates listed.
 I’m talking about up to 150 days from transplanting to the greenhouse to first tomato harvest, for a plant started in September.
+Even though the greenhouse is plenty warm, I do not add artificial light, and the fewer hours of daylight slows down the growth.
 For this reason, I try to plant my earlier-producing tomatoes during these months.
-Not only does it take a long time for the plant to grow, once the tomatoes are set it takes a long time for them to ripen, and sometimes the winter tomatoes are a bit mealy.
-Still, they are tomatoes are good enough for a spaghetti sauce or tomato soup.
-As of this update (March 2023) I just made a big batch of tomato soup a few days ago.
+Not only does it take a long time for the plant to grow, once the tomatoes are set it takes a longer time for them to ripen, and sometimes the winter tomatoes are a bit mealy.
+Still, they are tomatoes are good enough for a spaghetti sauce, tomato soup or my favorite sweet chile sauce.

 Even in the summer months, the tomatoes take longer to reach maturity (first harvest) than the variety suggests, but not nearly as long as during the winter months.
-I’m not sure why.
+They really prefer being outdoors, I just can’t do it here.

 One of the things I like to see when choosing tomato varieties, is those that are resistant to “blossom end rot” (BER), as I frequently find this to be a problem in my greenhouse.
 This is probably due to the fact that I’m constantly reusing the soil.
 I replenish it the best I can with compost, vermicompost, fertilizer, gypsum & eggshells (for calcium), bone meal, etc. Then, as tomatoes are growing I periodically spray the leaves with a calcium spray.
 With all this treatment, I still occasionally deal with blossom end rot on a plant or two.